Dedham Public Library: First reading room

-On February 24, 1872, the library and reading room were opened to the public in rooms hired for the purpose in a building on the corner of High and Court streets.
+On February 24, 1872, the library and reading room were opened to the public in rooms hired for the purpose in a building on the corner of High and Court streets above Thomas J. Baker's grocery store.

 There were 3,557 volumes on the shelves and some of the principal periodicals and newspapers on the tables.
 From year to year, the town appropriated on an average about $1,000.
 Of this sum, about $700 represented the dog tax.
 The running expenses of the library were paid from the town appropriation and books and periodicals were bought from the annual income of the funds which amounted to about $550.
 The average yearly increase was about 235 volumes.